observerw/obsidian-code-link/README.md

     <img src="./assets/tag-search.png" width="50%">
 </div>

+⚠️ATTENTION: After installing the plugin, if the tag search fails to trigger, try closing and reopening Obsidian.

 This feature is implemented with the help of [TreeSitter](https://tree-sitter.github.io/tree-sitter/) and [`.scm` files from the zed editor](https://zed.dev/).
+Current support languages are: C, C++, JavaScript, TypeScript, Rust, Go, Python.
 If you want more languages to be supported, please consider writing tree-sitter queries for other languages modeled after [existing `.scm` files](https://github.com/observerw/obsidian-code-link/tree/main/src/lang/data/scm) and open a pull request.
 I would appreciate that!

 # Import Project Into Obsidian Vault